 Do you want to allow all web crawlers to access your website or block some web crawlers from accessing it?
 If yes, use our Google Robots.txt File Generator to generate your custom robots.txt file online in seconds.

 Do you want to increase your's website SEO ranking?
-If yes, then it's not difficult to do so.
+If yes, then it's easy to do so.
 You can do it naturally with the help of a tiny file called robots.txt.

 A robots.txt file, also known as the robots exclusion protocol or standard, is a file that contains the following instructions.